EaseFilterSDK/OnAccessFileEncryption/README.md

 3. **Data loss prevention.** To prevent the data breach, your data is encrypted all the time, even your data was lost and found in an unauthorized place, they are protected against the unauthorized access.
 4. **Secure file sharing with DRM.** Encrypted your files with digital rights management data embedded into the encrypted header, protect, track and control your encrypted files anywhere anytime, you can grant or revoke the access control to any user at any time even the files were shared.

-## A Transparent On Access File Encryption Example
+## A C# Transparent On Access File Encryption Example

 Here is a c# on access file encryption example to demonstrate how to use the SDK.
 First you need to setup an encryption folder in computer A. You can configure the authorized processes and users who can read the encrypted file.
 Then you can setup the decryption folder in computer B if you want to distribute the encrypted file to the computer B. In order to access the encrypted file in computer B, you need to setup the authorized processes, only the authorized processes can access the encrypted files.